cqmu-lq/LongitudinalProf-MSMS-Method/README.md

 # LongitudinalProf-MSMS-Method
 ## Preamble

-This repository contains the dataset and code for the paper titled "Longitudinal Profiling of MS/MS Fragments Improves Accuracy of Metabolite Identification".
+This repository contains the code for the paper titled "Longitudinal Profiling of MS/MS Fragments Improves Accuracy of Metabolite Identification".
 The project focuses on developing and validating methods for accurate metabolite identification using longitudinal profiling of MS/MS fragments.

 ## Code Availability
 The code used in this study have been made accessible in this repository to ensure transparency and reproducibility of the findings.
 The following files are included:

-1. **src/code**: The Python code for implementing the longitudinal profiling method and performing the identification.
+1. 001-007.ipynb: This series of files includes key data processing steps, ranging from MS1 and MS/MS spectrum extraction, spectrum filtering, invalid fragment removal, fragment rationality assessment, CQMU database construction, isomer similarity calculations, to metabolite identification.
+These processes encompass data preprocessing, optimization, and selection, establishing a robust data foundation for subsequent analysis and metabolite identification.
+2. mzbatch.py: This file contains a library of commonly used methods for mass spectrometry data processing, offering modules for file operations, data validation, data generation, data calculation, and data extraction.
+This file is designed for quick access to essential functions within Python-based mass spectrometry data analysis projects, facilitating efficient data management and analysis.
+3. requirements.txt: This file lists all Python packages and their versions needed for this project.

 ## Usage
 To utilize the LongitudinalProf-MSMS-Method and replicate the research results, please follow these steps: